marco-michel/TimeEvolver/README.md

 ```
 Running the cmake script with an inadequate system-wide installed boost library before executing it with the ``DOWNLOAD_BOOST`` option might set internal variables wrongly.
 Deleting ``CMakeCache.txt`` and executing ``cmake -DDOWNLOAD_BOOST=ON ..`` again might solve the problem.

-The second option is to manually download the Boost-library and then to complie it from source.
+The second option is to manually download the Boost-library and then to compile it from source.
 For a system-wide installation, one can use
 ```
 cd path/to/boost_1_76_0
 ./bootstrap.sh